New Student Programs Staff

 Review of Application:

 The online application will help us learn more about you as an individual and will ask about your interest in the position, past work experiences, and personal interests.
 Upon completing your application, you will be asked to sign up for a mandatory group interview time.
-Online applications will close on Friday, October 9 at 11:59pm.
+Applications will be available online.

 Group Interview: (mandatory)